-Table 4.7 contains the validation of the number of simulated benefit recipients and taxes/social security contributions payers.
-The validation of the number of recipients of family allowance and its supplements is hampered due to the fact that the EUROMOD output in this case is on a family level and most official statistics concerning family benefits reflect the number of children.
+Table 4.7 contains validation of the number of simulated benefit recipients and taxes/social security contributions payers.
+Validation of number of recipients of family allowance and its supplements is hampered due to the fact that EUROMOD output in this case is on family level and most of official statistics concerning family benefits are expressed in number of children.
 The only external statistics concerning family benefits expressed in number of families eligible are those about families claiming family allowance and supplement due to childcare leave.
 The number of recipients of main family allowance is undersimulated by the model.
-For 2015, the model simulates that 996 thousands of families were eligible to family allowance.
-This number accounts for 95% of the families reported in official statistics.
+For 2014, the model simulates that 931 thousands of families were eligible to family allowance.
+This number accounts for 84% of families reported in official statistics.
 To make external statistics on the number of children eligible to family allowance supplements comparable with EUROMOD results, the simulated numbers were recalculated so as they could finally be expressed in the numbers of children eligible to those benefits.
 Recalculated simulation results together with relevant external statistics are included in an additional table (Table 4.7).
-For year 2015 the simulated number of children born in families with the right to a supplement for child birth is 24% below the target official number.
-The number of children in families claiming a supplement for the education of a disabled child is undersimulated with a ratio of 54% for the income reference year 2015.
-The simulations of numbers of children in families with the right to supplements: for starting school year, for large families, for lone parents have respective ratios equal to 61%, 37% and 78% of external data for the income reference year 2015.
-The simulated number of child birth allowance is undersimulated with a ratio of 78% in 2015.
+For year 2014 the simulated number of children born in families with right to supplement for child birth is 22% below the target official number.
+The number of children in families claiming supplement for education of disabled child is undersimulated with a ratio of 57% for the income reference year 2014.
+The simulations of numbers of children in families with right to supplements: for starting school year, for large families, for lone parents have respective ratios equal to 61%, 70% and 50% of external data for the income reference year 2014.
+The simulated number of child birth allowance is undersimulated with a ratio of 78% in 2014.

 Aggregated amounts of simulated family benefits in Table 4.8 are consistent with simulated numbers of recipients.
-This shows that eligibility identification is the main problem in case of family benefits simulation.
-Simulated values of family allowance range between 87% to 110% of relevant administrative data, while ratios of simulated values of supplement for child birth vary from 64% to 75%.
-Aggregated values of the supplement for starting the school year are lower from benchmark statistics by 3% to 25%.
-Simulated values of the supplement for large families accounts for 83% to 105% of external statistics, while the supplement for lone parents ranges between 58% to 71% of the benchmark data.
-The simulated aggregated amount of child birth allowance is oversimulated by 13% the external statistics in 2015 and by 1% in 2016.
+This shows that the eligibility identification is the main problem in case of family benefits simulation.
+Simulated values of family allowance range between 80% to 103% of relevant administrative data, while ratios of simulated values of supplement for child birth vary from 85% to 101%.
+Aggregated values of supplement for starting school year are lower from benchmark statistics by 10% to 33%.
+Simulated values of supplement for large families accounts for 80% to 105% of external statistics while supplement for lone parents ranges between 39% to 44% of benchmark data.
+The simulated aggregated amount of child birth allowance oversimulate by 33% the external statistics in 2014, by 31% in 2015 and by 17% in 2016.